-The Forecast List, accessed by clicking on the "View Forecasts" tile, is the central location for everything to do with forecast management.
-PI+ no longer operates in a workbook-based manner.
-Instead of opening singular workbooks that each may have contained multiple forecasts, we have moved to an approach of always providing visible access to every forecast at the same time on the Forecast List.
-Forecasts are not opened automatically, so large lists of forecasts will not inherently cause any increased operating overhead for PI+.
-We hope that this new file management system will result in less file management work for users and fewer instances of forecasts being lost if errors occur.
+The Forecast List, accessed by clicking on the View Forecasts tile, is the central location for everything to do with forecast management.
+The Forecast List will show every forecast you have created with the model.
+Forecasts are not opened automatically, so a large list of forecasts will not inherently cause any increased operating overhead for TranSight.
+This also means that if a forecast file does get damaged it will not prevent viewing of other forecasts unless they were dependent on them as a Control.